-Of the potential fungal Diseases, downy mildew poses the largest threat to the production of brussels sprouts in Arizona.
+Of the potential fungal Diseases, downy mildew poses the largest threat to the production of cauliflower in Arizona.
 Downy mildew thrives in cool, humid weather, such as that which is typical of the winter growing season in western Arizona.
 This weather promotes spore formation and spore dispersal, as well as, plant infection.
-When conditions are favorable, disease can spread rapidly.
+A wet surface is required for spore germination.
+P. parasitica infects the cauliflower though its leaves and then grows between the leaf cells.
+When conditions are favorable, the pathogen can spread rapidly.
 The fungus also produces resting spores, which can survive in the soil or crop residue until the following season.
 Peronospora parasitica is spread by; wind, rain, infected seed and infected transplants.

 Plant infection begins with the growth of gray-white fungi on the lower leaf surface.
 Damage occurs on both leaf surfaces, beginning with chlorotic lesions that later turn purple and eventually brown.
 Young leaves sometimes dry and drop off, while older leaves generally remain on the plant and develop a papery texture.
 Downy mildew can decimate large numbers of seedlings.
-Severe infections of mature brussels sprouts can result in decreased photosynthesis, stunted plants and reduced yield.
-Downy mildew is a systemic disease that results in darkened areas and/or black streaks in the stem.
-This damage to the stem and sprouts, leaves the plant susceptible to secondary infections.
-If damage only occurs on the leaves of brussels sprouts the losses are less severe as the leaves are not part of the consumable crop.
-Damage to the brussels sprouts, however, will result in an unmarketable product.
+Severe infections of mature cauliflower can result in decreased photosynthesis, stunted plants and reduced yield.
+Downy mildew is a systemic disease that can result in dark brown areas in the cauliflower curds.
+Damage to the stem and head leaves the plant susceptible to secondary infections.
+If damage only occurs on the leaves of cauliflower the losses are less severe as the leaves are not part of the consumable crop.
+Damage to the cauliflower head and stem, however, results in an unmarketable product.

-Biological Control: There are no biological methods for controlling downy mildew.
+Biological Control: There are no methods for the biological control of downy mildew.

 Chemical Control: Mefenoxam, fosetyl-aluminum, maneb and copper-based fungicides are the most commonly used methods for chemically controlling downy mildew.
 Maneb is a popular choice because it is inexpensive.
 Downy mildew is best controlled when treatment is used as a preventative measure, rather than waiting for the onset of disease symptoms.
-If there is heavy rain, one can anticipate downy mildew.
+If there is heavy rain and/or mild temperatures, one can anticipate downy mildew.
 If environmental conditions remain favorable for disease development, multiple applications may be required.
 Mefenoxam and fosetyl-aluminum are systemic treatments; copper fungicides and maneb are protectants.
 It is important to alternate fungicides or apply fungicide mixtures to ensure proper resistance management.
 A mix of mefenoxam and chlorothalonil is sometimes used for resistance management.
 Chlorothalonil on its own will provide some control of downy mildew.

 Cultural Control: Cruciferous weeds that can act as a host for downy mildew must be controlled.
 It is important to rotate to a non-cole crop the subsequent year.
 Overhead irrigation should be avoided, as this aids in the spread of Peronospora parasitica.
-Fields should be plowed following harvest to promote the decomposition of infected plant debris.
+Fields should be plowed under following harvest to promote the decomposition of infected plant debris.